-Ask yourself these 5 simple questions to (still) rock your 2019.
+Ask yourself this 5 simple mid-year self-assessment questions to still rock your 2019.

 By Eleni Meraki